Peptides Vietnam LogoPeptides Vietnam

 What is Cagrilintide?

 Cagrilintide is a long-acting analogue of amylin, a naturally occurring peptide hormone co-secreted with insulin by pancreatic beta cells after meals.
-Amylin normally signals satiety to the brain and slows gastric emptying — Cagrilintide amplifies and extends these effects dramatically.
+Amylin normally signals satiety to the brain and slows gastric emptying, Cagrilintide amplifies and extends these effects dramatically.
+It's one of the newer entries in the weight loss peptide category.

-The key advantage of Cagrilintide is that it works through amylin receptors rather than GLP-1 receptors, making it an excellent stack partner with GLP-1 agonists.
-Its mechanism produces a different pattern of satiety — users report feeling less focused on food throughout the day rather than nausea-driven appetite loss.
+The key advantage of Cagrilintide is that it works through amylin receptors rather than GLP-1 receptors, making it an excellent stack partner with GLP-1 agonists like tirzepatide.
+Its mechanism produces a different pattern of satiety, users report feeling less focused on food throughout the day rather than nausea-driven appetite loss.

 How It Works